That-Dev-Girl-Sites/jhalabi.com/_posts/2022-01-12-imposter-syndrome.md

 layout: post
 title: "Imposter syndrome, the sequel"
 date: "2022-01-12"
+redirect_from: "/blog/imposter-syndrome"
 categories:
   - writing
+excerpt: I've been thinking a lot lately about my early career as a developer.
 ---

 I've been thinking a lot lately about my early career as a developer.
-Getting a CS degree was hard - harder than it needed to be.
+Getting a CS degree was hard -- harder than it needed to be.
 My classes were filled with C++ and _(mid-1990s)_ Java.
 Those languages were neither easy or pretty.
 I learned HTML and CSS on my own. _(It was the 90s.
-Web development degrees didn't exist then.)_ I struggled with (presentational) Javascript.
+Web development degrees didn't exist then.)_ I struggled with (presentational) JavaScript.

 ## Early career options